 1. What makes you write?I’ve always been a writer.
 I live much of my life in fantasy, imagination, what-if’s and obsessive thoughts so it makes sense to write it down.

 2. How long have you been blogging?I’ve been blogging for a couple years but this particular blog is, oh, about 15 months old I guess.
 Writing?
-I remember writing a story when I was six and just learning to write.
+I remember writing a story when I was seven and just learning to really write.
 (It was about a shark, if you’re wondering.)

 3. What makes you blog?Well I talk about this on my “About” page but in a nutshell, I could write in a journal but no one is going to see that.
 I want to make a positive impact on the world.
 If I can positively change the lives of just a few people then I’ve accomplished what I set out to do.
 Blogging helps me in this effort.